JoshuaSimon/AI-and-Machine-Learning/README.md

 # Machine-Learning
-A repository for learning about machine learning.
+A repository for learning about AI and machine learning.